WeblateOrg/weblate/docs/admin/addons.rst

 .. hint::

-   You might also want to tighthen the :ref::`check-same` check by adding ``strict-same`` flag to :ref:`component-check_flags`.
+   You might also want to tighthen the :ref:`check-same` check by adding ``strict-same`` flag to :ref:`component-check_flags`.

 .. seealso::